studersi/test-4/tutorial-9/README.md

 ###Step 11 (Goodie): Configuration of the complete reverse proxy server including the preceding tutorials

 This small extension brings us to the end of this tutorial and also to the end of the basic block of different tutorials.
-Over several tutorials we have seen how to set up an Apache web server, from compiling it to the basic configuration, and ModSecurity tuning to reverse proxies, gaining deep insight into the how the server and its most important modules work.
+Over several tutorials we have seen how to set up an Apache web server for a lab, from compiling it to the basic configuration, and ModSecurity tuning to reverse proxies, gaining deep insight into the how of the server and its most important modules work.

 Now, here’s the complete configuration for the *reverse proxy server* that we worked out in the last tutorials.